harlecin/hugo-site/content/post/azure-container-registry.md

 title = "Azure Container Registry - Quick Start Guide"
 +++

-Azure Container Registry is the Microsoft equivalent to privat Dockerhub repositories.
-First, I will show you how to quickly push an image to the registry.
-In a second step, I will cover how to manage your images (grouping, updating, deleting, etc) and in a last step, I will briefly dive into how you can authenticate with your registry.
+Azure Container Registry is the Microsoft equivalent to private Dockerhub repositories.
+First, I will show you how to quickly push an image to Azure Container Registry.
+In a second step, I will cover how to manage your registries and repositories using the PowerShell cmdlet `AzureRM` as well as the `Azure CLI`.

 ## Quick start
 To push a docker image to the Azure Container Registry, first go to your Azure Container Registry service in the Azure portal.